Bayfield in winter

 For a romantic or special-occasion dinner, reserve at the elegant Wild Rice just outside town, 715-779-9881.

-On Rittenhouse Avenue, Big Water Cafe and Coffee Roasters, formerly Burt & Francie's, is a good spot for breakfast or lunch.
+On Rittenhouse Avenue, Big Water Coffee Roasters is a good spot for breakfast or lunch.

 The Rittenhouse restaurant is open to the public for dinner year-round and for breakfast and lunch from May through October.
 Reserve at 715-779-5111.